pyrocko/qseek/docs/components/octree.md

 # Octree

-We search the for energy in a 3D octree structure to simultaneously speed up the search and improve the resolution of the localisations.
+A 3D space is searched for sources of seismic energy.
+Lassie created an octree structure which is iteratively refined when energy is detected, to focus on the source' location.
+This speeds up the search and improves the resolution of the localisations.